Bilibili: Subscription

 On 9 October 2016, Bilibili launched a premium membership subscription service on the site, costing around ¥25 per month, or approximately US$2 per month on a long-term subscription.
 Premium members get access to videos in high resolution and can receive early access to certain videos, alongside other benefits such as discounts on Bilibili-owned games.
-From 1 January 2018, Bilibili extended its early access programme to premium members, giving them early access to certain episodes of animated series, with regular members needing to wait a week to watch them.
+From 1 January 2018, Bilibili extended its early access program to premium members, giving them early access to certain episodes of animated series, with regular members needing to wait a week to watch them.

-Account suspension
+Account moderation

-On 26 February 2017, an account blocking function was launched to regulate the website's content and users.
-Offensive comments can be deleted by administrators and offenders would be penalised.
-Accounts could be suspended temporarily or permanently, depending on the severity of the offence.
-On 15 June 2017, Bilibili launched a "discipline committee", allowing members to arbitrate reports of violations in some communities and decide whether the behaviour is illegal, and vote on the penalty.
+On 26 February 2017, Bilibili implemented an account-blocking function to regulate site content and user behavior.
+Under this system, administrators possess the authority to delete offensive comments and penalize users based on the severity of the violation.
+Sanctions range from temporary suspensions to permanent bans.

+To further decentralize moderation, Bilibili established a "Discipline Committee" on 15 June 2017, to allow community members to arbitrate reports of violation.
+Committee members evaluate whether specific behaviors breach platform policies and vote on the appropriate disciplinary actions.

-Upload and review
+Upload policies and censorship

-Bilibili does not allow duplicate videos, but does allow high-resolution and lower-resolution versions of the same content.
-Similar to other Chinese video sharing websites, Bilibili is subject to strict censorship.
-As of 10 February 2017, individual users are prohibited from uploading videos regarding politics, with only certified bodies allowed to upload political content.
+The platform prohibits the upload of identical videos, but does permit the coexistence of the same content in different resolutions (e.g., high-definition and low-resolution versions).
+In compliance with national regulatory standards, Bilibili enforces rigorous censorship; since 10 February 2017, individual users have been prohibited from uploading videos concerning political subject matter.
+Such content is restricted exclusively to certified organizations and official bodies.

 Bilibili Sports

-Bilibili airs a sports programming entitled Bilibili Sports, the sports division of the Bilibili.
-Bilibili via Bilibili Sports officially obtained broadcasting rights for Meiji Yasuda J1 League for Southeast Asian countries excluding Thailand starts 2024 season.
-HIGHSPEED Étoile and F1 also aired in the same year.
+Bilibili broadcasts a sports program titled Bilibili Sports.
+Bilibili officially obtained the rights for the Meiji Yasuda J1 League in its 2024 season in Southeast Asian countries, excluding Thailand.
+In the same year, Bilibili also gained rights for HIGHSPEED Étoile and F1.

 Community

-Bilibili Mascots
+Mascots

 Bilibili's official mascots are elected by its community, Bili-tans, named "22" and "33".
-22 and 33 were determined by the final vote tally from the BILI Mascot Girls Election from July 7, 2010, to August 16, 2010.
+22 and 33 were determined by the final vote tally from the BILI Mascot Girls Election from 7 July 2010, to 16 August 2010.
 There were 72 mascot artworks received.
-After the whole election event ended, Bilibili surprisingly found out that both No.22 and No.33 artworks had the same votes, 1824 votes.
-Bilibili then decided to let them both stand as the winner mascots and name them directly from their election serial number, 22 and 33.
-Artist Hao (Japanese: ハオ) was the winner of the election and the creator of 22 in the election, while artist AUER was the winner of the election and the creator of 33.Hao was officially interviewed in 2018 as a genuine supporter of Bilibili, explaining his inspiration while coming up with the design of 22.
+After the election ended, Bilibili found out that both No.22 and No.33 artworks had the same vote count, with 1,824 each.
+Bilibili decided to let them both stand as the winner mascots and name them directly from their election serial number, 22 and 33.
+Artist Hao (Japanese: ハオ) was the winner of the election and the creator of 22 in the election, while artist AUER was the winner of the election and the creator of 33.
+Hao was officially interviewed in 2018 as a genuine supporter of Bilibili, explaining his inspiration while coming up with the design of 22.
 22's distinctive hairstyle stems from Hao's desire to create a "fluttery, electric shock" look, which would be more in line with the theme of Bilibili's name.
-The community’s recognition of his artwork has been his motivation to continue delivering his effort as an artist.
+The community's recognition of his artwork has been cited as his motivation to continue delivering as an artist.